adamshaylor/uideveloper-test/README.md

 - The design is a blank canvas - we're keen to see what you come up with
 - We're looking for pixel perfection using current design concepts
 - Add links in NOTES.md for any inspiration you had for your design
+- Also include any source files such as Sketch or Photoshop

 #### Development

-- Your code must be semanticly correct, free of bloat and accessible with comments where necessary
+- Your code must be semantically correct, free of bloat, accessible and commented (where applicable)
-- Make sure your code is well formatted - you can use tabs or soft tabs, just as long as it's well formatted and easily read
+- Make sure your code is well formatted - you can use tabs or soft tabs, just as long as it's well formatted, consistent and easy to read
 - Use variable and class names that are meaningful
 - You can use jQuery or "vanilla" JavaScript - bonus points for using the later
 - You can use LESS or SASS but please include the source files (in /src)
+- You can use web fonts
 - Your widget must work on latest Chrome/Opera/Safari/Firefox and IE10+
-- You must consume the data from the JSONP endpoint above
+- Your widget must consume the data from the JSONP endpoint above
 - You can use our SVG sprite or create your own
 - The widget must be responsive
 - You don't have to use Gulp or Grunt to build and compress your output but it would be good to see - if you do, please include your gulpfile.js or Gruntfile
-- We've included a suggested folder structure
+- Organise your code in the provided folder structure

 ## Example
-Here's our current product widget:
+As an example, here's our current product widget:

 ![Example Widget](https://cldup.com/F0xluFG_CL-3000x3000.png)